intrxx/PersonalUnrealEngineWiki/README.md

 The Gameplay Effect has a stacking secion where we can choose the stacking type of a given gameplay effect.
 If a stacking type is set to **None** all gameplay effects of this type when applied are treated as individual gameplay effects.

+**Agregate by Source** - means that this stack limit count is inforced per source.
+If we have one source that applies a gameplay effect (with stack limit count set as 2) - if it applies it to the target the stack count is aggregated by the source if it applies another one the second one is aggregated and we reach the limit.